This topic describes JMX Monitoring features and how you can manage and monitor resources by using these features.

 - Notes for Using the JMX Monitoring Function

-This section introduces the infrastructure with which the JMX Monitoring features are implemented and the implementing methods that can be used.
+This section introduces the infrastructure with which to implement the JMX Monitoring features and the implementing methods that you can use.

 MBeans building principle

-Logi JReport adopts a Standard MBean specification for building Logi JReport Server's underlying managed beans.
+Logi Report adopts a Standard MBean specification for building Server's underlying managed beans.

 After all these MBeans have been built, they are then registered into an internal or external MBeanServer Agent.
 Only when top-level management software or other integration environments can find the MBeanServer agent, can they manage and control all the underlying Managed Beans registered in the MBeanServer.

 With Server Monitor, when all the managed resources objects of Logi Report Server have been initiated and instantiated, the Managed MBeans are then registered into the MbeanServer.
 Then all the attributes, operations, notifications, and constructors of the associated Managed resource object are exposed to the MBeanServer via the corresponding Managed Bean.
 The MBeanServer then exposes all these registered Managed Beans to the top-level management system resorted to the related Protocol Adaptors or Connectors.